TheDeanLab/navigate/_sources/config.rst.txt

     The type of the device is needed when deciding which Python object to instantiate on startup of the software. (eg type: ASI)
     The other fields (eg port: COM7) are specified by the manufacturer's API.
-They help the API communicate with the computer you are using which in turn allows the ASLM software to communicate with the device.
+They help the API communicate with the computer you are using which in turn allows the Navigate software to communicate with the device.

 Running the software with our current microscope setup would fail.
 It turns out our ASI stage only moves in the x, y, z axes.
 We need a way to handle theta and f axes.